Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Appends CL and EL clients information with a space to user's graffiti.
-On a separate BN/VC setup should be set on a Beacon Node.
+Appends consensus layer and execution layer clients' information with a space, to the user's graffiti. a separate BN/VC setup should be set on a Beacon Node.
 This feature helps developers and community to analyze client diversity and block anomalies.